kconger/MiSTer_GroovyHelper/README.md

 ssh-keygen -t ed25519
 ```

-Copy the key to your Groovy Linux host using the user who will run the emulator.
+Copy the key to your Groovy emulator host using the user who will run the emulator.
 ```
 ssh-copy-id username@your_mame_host
 ```